Russia Says Awaits US Response To Prisoner Swap Proposals - UrduPoint

 Russia Says Awaits US Response To Prisoner Swap Proposals

-Moscow, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2024) Russia said Wednesday it was waiting for the United States to respond to its propositions regarding a prisoner swap, days before US reporter Evan Gershkovich was set to face trial in Russia.
+Moscow, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2024) Russia said Wednesday it had presented its ideas for a prisoner swap to the United States and was waiting for a response, days before it was set to put US reporter Evan Gershkovich on trial.

-Gershkovich, a Wall Street Journal reporter, was arrested in March 2023 on espionage charges rejected by his family, employer and the White House as false.
+Gershkovich, a Wall Street Journal reporter, was arrested in March 2023 on espionage charges, which have been rejected as false by his family, employer and the White House.

 President Vladimir Putin said in February that talks on a prisoner swap involving the journalist were under way, but the Kremlin has not given any details on the progress of the negotiations.